atheobold/csu-math-ws/README.md

-# csu-math-ws
-Materials for R portions of CSU Math Council workshop
+Material for the CSU Math Council workshop series